FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 | 🦄 Einhorn            | +5      | -5    | -2      |
 | ☢️ Dreifaltigkeit     | +9      | +3    | +6      |

-E.g. in case the role result was a 🎁 (Wunsch) go to that line in the table, then check if the prediction was correct, wrong or passive and add or remove rocks accordingly.
+E.g. in case the roll result was a 🎁 (Wunsch) go to that line in the table, then check if the prediction was correct, wrong or passive and add or remove rocks accordingly.

 It does not matter what prediction was made specificity.
 All that matters is if the prediction was correct, wrong or if no prediction was made.